jedisct1/dsvpn/README.md

 Next:

 * Optimized ARM (NEON) implementation
+* Make everything non-blocking

 Maybe:

 * The ability to run custom commands after the link is up
-* Non-blocking key exchange, support for multiple clients
+* Support for multiple clients

 Non-features: